okdb-io/okdb-spreadsheet/README.md

 # Okdb Spreadsheet
-React Spreadsheet Component with support for realtime multiuser collaboration.
+React Spreadsheet Component with support for multiuser collaboration in realtime.
 Integrates well with [okdb](https://okdb.io/) and includes multi-user collaboration features.

 ## Installation